yeoman/yeoman.io/app/_posts/blog/2025-01-17-maintenance-reboot.md

 ## A Look Back at Yeoman

-For those unfamiliar, Yeoman (or "yo") has been a cornerstone of web development tooling for over a decade.
+Yeoman (or "yo") has been a cornerstone of web development tooling for over a decade.

 First released in 2012 by the Chrome DevRel team, Yeoman provides a robust workflow and tools for managing templates, known as “generators.”
 Its iconic top-hat logo has become one of the most recognizable symbols in open-source development. 🎩❤️